gorillalogic/clean-code-sql/README.md

 ## Views

-Don't use the word 'view' in the view's name
+Don't use the word 'view' in the view's name.

 Bad: